ThiagoCM/Distributed-Systems/README.md

 # Distributed-Systems
-Codes related to the class of 2016.1
+Codes related to the class of 2016.1 on Universidade Federal de Alagoas

 Teacher: [André Lage](https://github.com/proflage)